ollylomax/Plant-Palace---User-Centric-Frontend-Development-Milestone-Project/README.md

    I referenced a code snippet from Bootdey https://www.bootdey.com/snippets/view/simple-horizontal-timeline before building the timeline on the 'Our Story' page.

  - ### Content
+   Plant description content and description of the city of York are sourced from [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).<br>
-   All content on this site was created by Olly Lomax.
+   All other content on this site was created by Olly Lomax.

  - ### Media